c-blake/nio/db-bench.md

-Some feedback from people has seemed to be not really understanding how to replicate certain styles of analysis with these tools.
-Some timing results for other approaches are here: https://h2oai.github.io/db-benchmark/
+Some feedback from people has seemed to be not really understanding how to replicate certain styles of analysis with these tools which begs a question for a worked out concrete problem.
+That was done by others here: https://h2oai.github.io/db-benchmark/ and we just replicate that in nio.

 Step 1.
 Make a CSV data set.